jaldhar/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Round 2, Day 42: August 27, 2017

+**Today's Progress**:

+**Thoughts**:

+The library is closed today but the good news is my laptop is back from the repair depot.
+(I am impressed by the quick turn around time.)
+Apparently it came yesterday while I was out and my downstairs neighbor signed for it but forgot to tell me.

+Everything works as it should.
+However I wasn't able to get anything done on it as restoring the backup is agonizingly slow.

+One of the reasons I started this challenge is because I know I have a character flaw of quickly losing motivation to complete a  task if I suffer any kind of setback.
+I had hoped by now, almost half way through the second round, I would have cured myself of this tendency but after the laptop incident, here I am with energy and interest flagging.
+Tomorrow, if nothing else, I will aim for an easy win to get me moving once again.

+**Links to work:**

 ## Round 2, Day 41: August 26, 2017

 **Today's Progress**: freeCodeCamp beta Technical Documentation Page; Perdu (sort of)